nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Add a passenger
 1. Adding a passenger to an existing flight with all details filled in correctly.
+   1. Prerequisite: No passenger in the same flight should be occupying the seat specified in the test case.
-   1. Test Case: `passenger add n/Ivan Theng fn/sq654 bg/06 sn/17d`
+   2. Test Case: `passenger add n/Ivan Theng fn/sq654 bg/06 sn/17d`
-   2. Expected Output:
+   3. Expected Output:
     ````
     +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
     Passenger IVAN THENG of SQ654 17D has been added.
     ````
-2. Adding a passenger to a flight that does not exist in flight logbook.
+2. Adding a passenger to a flight that does not exist in the flight logbook.
    1. Test Case: `passenger add n/Susan Lee fn/ke987 bg/34 sn/22e`
    2. Expected Output: SkyControl would print an error informing the manager that he needs to flight add an existing flight number into the list first before being able to add a passenger of the existing flight number into the logbook.